 What is Speech Audiometry Test: Speech Audiometry includes Speech Awareness/Detection Thresholds (SDT/SAT), Speech Reception/Recognition Thresholds (SRT), Word Recognition Testing/Score (WRS), and sensitized speech testing (filtered, compressed, speech in noise, etc.) and is used to evaluate hearing sensitivity and speech perception ability and for site-of-lesion testing.

-As the principal avenue of human communication and interaction, it is clear that speech is the most important signal we hear.
-Consequently, the Pure Tone Audiogram provides only a partial picture of the patient’s auditory status because it does not give any direct information about his ability to hear and understand speech.
-To find out how a patient hears speech involves testing him with speech stimuli, and this process is called Speech Audiometry.
+Since speech is the primary modality of human communication and the primary mode by which we interact with each other, it should not be surprising that speech is our most salient signal.
+Hence, the Pure Tone Audiogram presents only part of the patient’s auditory situation since it does provide any direct indication about his ability to hear and to understand speech.
+The researched method to know how a patient hears speech is called Speech Audiometry, which includes testing of patient with speech stimuli.

 Instrument used for Speech Audiometry Test:

-What is Speech Audiometry Test The instrument used for speech audiometry test is the speech audiometer.
-Although devices designed specifically for Speech Audiometry (Speech Mode/Channel of a clinical Audiometer) were used in the past, this function is now incorporated into general-purpose clinical audiometers.
+Speech Audiometry Test In the speech audiometry test, the instrument used is the speech audiometer.
+While dedicated devices for Speech Audiometry (Speech Mode/Channel of a clinical Audiometer) were previously employed, it is integrated into general-purpose clinical audiometers today.

 Historical perspective of Speech Audiometry Test:

-Speech audiometry refers to procedures that use speech stimuli to assess auditory function (Konkle and Rintelmann, 1983).
-Since the classic work of Carhart (1951), speech audiometry has involved the assessment of sensitivity for speech as well as assessment of clarity when speech is heard.
-These concepts were described by Plomp (1978), in his framework of hearing loss, as an audibility component (i.e., loss of sensitivity) and a distortion component (i.e., loss of clarity).
-The audibility component is quantified through assessment of speech recognition abilities in quiet.
-The distortion component is a reduction in the ability to understand speech, especially in a background of noise, regardless of the presentation level.
-Quantifying the distortion component typically involves percent correct recognition at Suprathreshold Levels for the Speech Recognition Score (SRS).
-More recently, the signal-to-noise ratio (S/N) at which 50% correct recognition is achieved has been recommended instead of the traditional SRS (Killion et al., 2004; Wilson, 2003).
+Speech audiometry is used to describe procedures which employ speech stimuli to measure auditory function (Konkle and Rintelmann, 1983).
+Such issues were experimentally addressed by Carhart (1951) whose work on speech audiometry established the common practice of assessing sensitivity for speech but also assessment of clarity when speech is heard.
+These ideas were outlined by Plomp (1978), in his model of hearing loss, as an audibility component (i.e., loss of sensitivity) and a distortion component (i.e., loss of clarity).
+The audibility part is measured via speech perception in quiet.
+The distortion component corresponds to a decreased ability to comprehend speech, particularly in background noise, irrespective of the presentation level.
+The distortion component is usually quantified by the Speech Recognition Score (SRS), which basically uses the percent correct recognition at Suprathreshold Levels.
+Recently (Killion et al., 2004; Wilson, 2003), the signal-to-noise ratio (S/N = [correct] /[noise]) at which 50% correct recognition is obtained has been suggested as a better objective than SRS.

 References: